SKD-4/RVAC/README.md

 Most of the code and files from the RVAC ROS Package is from the Nox Robot project , just like in James bruton's series with a major change being how we're dealing with Odometry and Transform.
-Since that projects code is made to receive actual odometry input from the wheel encoders compared to the stepper motors I used in RVAC for cost and availability reasons I wrote the different simpler arduino code , along with the OdomTf.py script which takes cmd_vel information and calculated odom and tf assuming the robot moved exactly as it was instructed to.
+Since that projects code is made to receive actual odometry input from the wheel encoders compared to the stepper motors I used in RVAC for cost and availability reasons I wrote the different simpler arduino code , along with the OdomTf.py script which takes cmd_vel information and calculates odom and tf assuming that the robot moved exactly as it was instructed to.

 Which never happens in real life , so this would result in a higher odometric drift , but i went with it anyways to see if I could get away using the precise stepper motors and LiDAR.

 Here's some information about some of the files in the package requiring attention-

 Cfg